![]() |

 What are Your Business Goals?

-Setting business goals give you and your team a clear set of targets to work towards.
+Setting business goals gives you and your team a clear set of targets.

-Which employees and departments are most impacted b your goals?
-For example, if you want to increase sales by 10%, you know that marketing and sales
+Which employees and departments are most impacted by your goals?
+For example, if you want to increase sales by 10%, you know that marketing and sales.

 Another example is to increase customer satisfaction by 25% over the next 12 months.
-Your customer service team will be key to achieving this objective.
+Your customer service team will be vital to achieving this objective.
 Your sales team will as well.

-These departments will need to work together to ensure that customer expectations are set from the start by your sales team.
-The customer service department will then follow through with world-class service to make sure customers are thrilled with your product or service.
+These departments will need to work together to ensure that your sales team sets customer expectations from the start.
+The customer service department will follow through with world-class service to ensure customers are thrilled with your product or service.

 Employee Productivity Tracking Methods